 28 Nov 2023

-PLP’s evidence to the Public Accounts Committee, pointing out the risks of the the Home Office’s Asylum Transformation programme, has been published
+PLP’s evidence to the Public Accounts Committee, pointing out the risks of the Home Office’s Asylum Transformation programme, has been published

 PLP looks at the human impact of DWP decisions: what’s the real cost of conditionality, automation, or overpayment recovery?